michaelonubogu/zafiro/README.md

 The Dependency Injection API in Zafiro is powered by [InversifyJS](https://github.com/inversify/InversifyJS).

-The Repository API is powered by [TypeORM API](https://github.com/typeorm/typeorm#create-an-entity):
+The Repository API in Zafiro is powered by [TypeORM API](https://github.com/typeorm/typeorm#create-an-entity):

 ### Declaring a Controller